SteveBenton6/garden_tips_full-stack/README.md

 ## Design

--   ### Single Page
+-   ### Two Page Core Site
-    -  We decided that the site should be based on using a single page.
-Using JavaScript to dynamically change the display based on user entry.
-A bootstrap modal was selected to display the game rules.
+    -  The core of the site is based on the Home Page, which contains the active Garden Tip infomration for users, an About page which describes the purpose of the site and a detailed individual tip page reached by clicking a Graden Tip title.

+-   ### Action Screens
+    -  Clicking links brings up other views - e.g. User Registration, User Login, Create New Garden Tip, Edit New Garden Tip, Delete Garden Tip, Logout, etc.  On completion of these activites the user us typically returned to the Home page.

 -   ### Colour Scheme
     -  We decided that blue colours (clouds) mixed with bright (weather) colours would work for our website.
 Including blue was important to underpin the link to weather.
 The colours picked were generated using the website [Coolors](https://coolors.co/)